 The digital future isn’t near, it is here already.
 As new technologies are being adopted, companies will need to prepare for it.
 They shouldn’t just observe the changes passively, companies have to live through strategic end-to-end digital transformation.

-Offline world is put on hold now.
+The offline world is put on hold now.
 But every cloud has a silver lining.
-And for the tech world this lockdown gives a lot of new opportunities.
+And for the tech world, this lockdown gives a lot of new opportunities.
 Lab 325 can help you create your MVP in all new and beneficial directions and DNA325 can hire IT specialists in your product companies.